 - You must be fully matriculated.
-This means that you have been accepted for matriculation, have enrolled in course work and have received your official statement of requirements from the Office of Graduate Admissions.
+This means that you have been accepted for matriculation and have registered for course work in the doctoral program.

 - You must be in good academic standing with a minimum 3.0 cumulative doctoral grade point average, and have no more than 12 credits on your transcript that are incomplete (IP, IF, or N)

 Please note that the above-mentioned requirements are in addition to any prerequisite requirements or eligibility requirements required by your department and/or program.

 The results of the candidacy examination are reported by the academic program or department to the Office of Doctoral Studies.
 That office will, in turn, officially notify you and the Office of the University Registrar by letter.